nuxeo/nuxeo-java-client/README.md

 # History

-The initial `nuxeo-automation-client` is now old :
+The initial `nuxeo-automation-client` is now old:

- - client design was based on Automation API before REST endpoints where available in Nuxeo
+ - Client design was based on Automation API before REST endpoints where available in Nuxeo
- - a lot of features around upload & download are missing
+ - A lot of features around upload & download are missing
- - marshalling and exception management are sometimes bad
+ - Marshalling and exception management are sometimes bad

 The `nuxeo-automation-client` was then forked to build a Android version with some caching.